A POS system, or point of sale, is a combination of hardware and software built to centralize business operations.

-Learn more about what a POS system is and why it’s essential for restaurant businesses.
+Learn more about what a POS system is and how Toast point of sale is designed for restaurants.

-A point of sale system, however, is a term that encompasses the hardware, software, and support that manages that transaction, including credit card processing, receipt printing, and more.
-POS terminals are used in most industries such as restaurants, lodging, and retail.
+A point of sale system encompasses the hardware, software, and support that manage that transaction, including credit card processing, and the post-transaction operations that lead to customer fulfillment, whether in a retail or restaurant setting.

 While there are many point of sale options available today, that wasn’t always the case.
 In fact, most industries were using cash registers until 1992, when the first POS software for Microsoft Windows was created.
 In the early 2000s, however, developers created cloud POS systems for Android and Apple devices.
 Since then, the modern POS has continued to evolve, with options for online ordering, gift cards, loyalty programs, tableside ordering, and more.